🔗========> 47 Roster Pages as of Nov 2025 - Alphabetical by Surname <========🔗

 - entered service 3 Jan 1940 from rural Missouri Valley, Harrison Co.; next of kin father, Mr. Lee Roy Isom, Woodbine, IA; body not recovered; memorialized Walls of the Missing, Manila American Cem., Luzon, Philippines

-- Submarine USS Triton (SS 201); KIA 15 Mar 1943 in sea lanes NW of Admiralty Islands, Triton sunk by Japanese destroyers; 74 died, none survived.
+- submarine USS Triton (SS 201); KIA 15 Mar 1943 in sea lanes NW of Admiralty Islands, Triton sunk by Japanese destroyers; 74 died, none survived.

 † Iverson, Elmer F. Jr., SN O-729-176, US Army Air Force, Pott.
 Co.